Blog

 Everything you need to know about Dublin’s public transport:

 Dublin has a fairly extensive public transport system and you can choose between many busses, trains or tram lines to go around the city.
-Here is all you need to know about the transportation options for your trip:
+Here is all you need to know about the transportation options for your trip.

 Luas Tram:

 The Luas is Dublin's light rail system that covers two main lines: the Green Line and the Red Line.
 The first runs from Brides Glen in the south to Broombridge in the north, while the second runs from Tallaght in the west to The Point in the east.
 The tram is an excellent way to get around the city, especially if you're staying in the city center.
 It's fast, frequent, and easy to use.
+It will also charge you accordingly to the distance you have traveled, so remember to tap your card when you enter and leave the tram.

 Using the Luas is the best option when traveling short distances within Dublin’s city center.
 You can find tram stations near many of the city’s main attractions, such as St Stephen’s Green, The Spire, the National Museum of Ireland, and Trinity College.
 It is also connected to Heuston Station, where tourists can take trains to many parts of Ireland all day.